The Taxi Incident

 By the time you arrive, you’re thoroughly frustrated about the driver’s incompetence.

-Also, that whole situation is kinda hilarious, isn’t it?
-Hard to imagine that anyone would act like that in real life.
+Of course, that whole situation is kinda hilarious, isn’t it?
+Hard to imagine that anyone would act like that in a real taxi.

 And yet, micromanaging is still the norm in so many businesses.
 Worse, managers pride themselves on their firefighting.